alexandrepeluchi/zelda-like-game/README.md

 # :video_game: Zelda like Game

-This repository is my implementation of the Godot tutorial from youtube made by **[fornclake's](https://www.youtube.com/channel/UCcvec1pEInJKoyoXAr8MgUw)** the "[Godot 3.0 Zelda Like Tutorial](https://www.youtube.com/playlist?list=PLv0bAfkzWSiY4d_FJlQTlFOZh34nrlJZY)", if you want to learn how to programming in Godot, have too much or too little experience i personally recommends this tutorial.
+This repository is my implementation of the Godot tutorial from youtube made by **[fornclake's](https://www.youtube.com/channel/UCcvec1pEInJKoyoXAr8MgUw)** the "[Godot 3.0 Zelda Like Tutorial](https://www.youtube.com/playlist?list=PLv0bAfkzWSiY4d_FJlQTlFOZh34nrlJZY)", if you want to learn how to programming in Godot, have too much or too little experience, I personally recommend this tutorial.

 The tutorial is a top-down game based on "*The Legend of Zelda: Link's Awakening*" from Gameboy.